ytc8717/Full_Stack_Apps/Movies Site Web App/README.md

-# Movies Site Web App (HTML, CSS, JavaScript, Node.js, Express, MongoDB)
+# Movies Site Web App (HTML, CSS, JavaScript, Node.js, Express.js, MongoDB)
 <ul>
   <li>Developed a website that shows all the trending movies from the movies database using HTML, CSS, and JavaScript</li>
-  <li>Created a backend api to create movie reviews using Node.js, Express, and MongoDB</li>
+  <li>Created a backend api to create movie reviews using Node.js, Express.js, and MongoDB</li>
   <li>The application allows user to search movies by title, and see/post the reviews of a selected movie</li>
 </ul>